bootstrapworld/curriculum/lessons/Early-Math/equivalence/langs/en-us/slides.md

 <!--
 Invite students to draw their Circles of Evaluation on the board.

 The Notice & Wonder pedagogy is a widely-used best practice in Math-Ed, and is used throughout this course.
 In the "Notice" phase, students are asked to crowd-source their observations.
 No observation is too small or too silly!
 By listening to other students' observations, students may find themselves taking a closer look.
 The "Wonder" phase involves students raising questions, but they must also explain the context for those questions.
-Sharon Hessney (moderator for the NYTimes excellent "What's going on in this Graph?" activity) sometimes calls this "what do you wonder...and *why*?".
+Sharon Hessney (moderator for the NYTimes excellent "What's Going On in This Graph?" activity) sometimes calls this "what do you wonder...and *why*?".
 Both of these phases should be done in groups or as a whole class, with adequate time given to each.
 -->

 ---